Synthetic ice tiles are a great way to bring the "ice" to your garage, deck, driveway, or backyard.

-For instance, our tiles are made of a synthetic polymer that's perfect for different intensity levels and longterm use.
+For instance, PolyGlide Ice is made of a self-lubricating surface that's perfect for different intensity levels and long-term use.

 Both materials have a smooth feel when skating, with a 10% attenuation compared to ice.

-That "positive friction" can even be a good thing, as it can make you a stronger, faster skater.
+That "positive friction" can even be a good thing and perfect for resistance training that can make you a stronger, faster skater.

 Of course, you need to take into consideration the type of skating.

-Figure staking will require a heavier, thicker panel to perform spins and jumps.
+A Figure skater will require a heavier, thicker panel to perform spins and jumps.